FgSurewin/gitTest/test.md

-This is my first time to use Vim.:wp
+This is my first time to use Vim.:w
+Show the change of fetch